trisulnsm/dinodoc/trisuldocs/docs/programs/trisulprogram.md

 All capture files must be in tcpdump (libpcap) format.
 Trisul supports both big and little endian pcap files.

-1. PCAP files in directory are automatically processed in order of the timestamp of the first packet in each file.
+1. PCAPfiles in directory are automatically processed in order of the timestamp of the first packet in each file.
 2. capture files can be gzip or bzip2.
 The prefix must be gz or bzip2 of bz2.

 :::note

-You can process a single PCAP file, a directory of PCAP files, or even nested directory trees
+You can process a singlePCAPfile, a directory ofPCAPfiles, or even nested directory trees

 :::